ngagnon/flybywire/fly-protocol/spec.md

 GETOPT
 ---

+Retrieve the value of a connection option.
+Currently available options:

+- MaxChunkSize (integer): returns the maximum chunk size (in bytes) that the server will accept
+- ChunkSize (integer): returns the maximum chunk size (in bytes) used for this connection

 Arguments:

 - Key (string)

-Gets a server option.
-Currently available options:

-- MaxChunkSize: returns the maximum chunk size that the server will accept on writes, and for the ReadChunkSize option

 SETOPT
 ---

+Sets the value of a connection option.
+Currently available options:

+- ChunkSize (integer): sets max chunk size (in bytes) for this connection.
+Will apply both to reads and writes.

 Arguments:

 - Key (string)
 - Value (type depends on the key)

-Sets a server option.
-Currently available options:

-- ReadChunkSize: sets the chunk size that the client would like to get when reading (up to MaxChunkSize, server should default to 16KB)

 File Management
 ===